CyberAgentAILab/camera/README.md

 # Updats
 - [Our paper](https://arxiv.org/abs/2309.12030) has been accepted to [ACL2024](https://2024.aclweb.org/)🎉[2024-06-21]
   - Major updates have been made to the dataset accordingly (V2.2.0).
-  - This dataset is also available in [the Hugging Face dataset](https://huggingface.co/datasets/cyberagent/camera).